 The research Sam did online pointed him to one place – UPMC.
 Sam reached out and within a few days, his appointment was scheduled.

-Sam underwent a series of brain ping and brain function tests to pinpoint the part of the brain responsible for the seizures, and to determine whether critical functions, such as speech, would be negatively affected if that portion of the brain were removed.
+Sam underwent a series of brain mapping and brain function tests to pinpoint the part of the brain responsible for the seizures, and to determine whether critical functions, such as speech, would be negatively affected if that portion of the brain were removed.

 “I went through all testing, and was approved for surgery,” says Sam.
 “I knew that this was the best option for me.
 I couldn’t live my life with the constant fear of having a seizure at any time.”

 Using a combination of preoperative and intraoperative brain mapping technology to guide the procedure – a temporal lobectomy – the medical team removed the part of Sam’s brain that was causing the seizures.

 “After the surgery, I was with my family and we knew that this was the best decision we could have made, “says Sam.

 Nearly a year following the surgery, Sam is back to his normal self.
 “I can do all the things I enjoy, it’s a great feeling” he says.
 “I just completed a 10-mile run, which is the furthest I’ve ever ran due to the fact that I no longer worry about having a seizure.”

 Sam is also back to working full time at a commercial real estate company and is enjoying spending more time with his children.